Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 To form a polypeptide chain, consecutive amino acids are linked together during a condensation reaction in which the amino group of one amino acid is joined to the carboxyl group of another, while a water molecule (H<sub>2</sub>O) is expelled (see figure below).

 [![image-center](../assets/images/600px/dipeptide_reaction.png){: .align-center}](../assets/images/dipeptide_reaction.png)
-A condensation reaction joins two amino acids into a "dipeptide" by joining the amino group of one amino acid to the carboxyl group of the other.
-A water molecule is expelled, which is why the reaction is a condensation reaction.
+A condensation reaction joins two amino acids into a "dipeptide" by joining the amino group of one amino acid to the carboxyl group of the other, with a water molecule expelled.
 Source: [https://bit.ly/3q0Ph8V](https://bit.ly/3q0Ph8V).
 {: style="font-size: medium;"}

 The resulting bond that is produced between the carbon atom of one amino acid's carboxyl group and the nitrogen atom of the next amino acid's amino group, called a **peptide bond**, is very strong.
 The peptide has very little rotation around this bond, which is almost always locked at 180°.
 As peptide bonds are formed between adjacent amino acids, the polypeptide chain takes shape, as shown in the figure below.